AGiorgetti/NEventStore/Build.md

 - grd_master: will be kept in sync from the remote master (stable) and we apply our very customizations here
 - grd_master: is the only branch for which we derive release tags (artifact files will embed the commit hashtag from which they will be generated)

+Create a Release Build (NOt using gitversion or semver right now):

+- merge all the mods you want to deploy to the grd/master branch
+- assign a new tag to the element (major.minor.build) -> should this match the original NEventStore versioning ?
+- the actual commit number will anyway be embedded in the AssemblyInformationalVersion

 to build:

 Build.RunTask GrdPackage (buildNumber - optional)

 ex:
 Build.RunTask GrdPackage 0